ldizo/register-app-argoCD/README.md

   - Now, click on "Apply" and then click on "Save"
 - Now, we have opened the CI Job and the CD Job on a 2 different tabs, so as to see clearly how the CI Job will be triggered or react when a trigger takes effect, and also to see how a CD Job will reat simultaneousely when the triggers happens.

+# (i) ------------ First Test --------------

+- Now, use your local terminal and connect or cd into the Application Source Code remote Repository and **ensure that you are in the "main Branch" of that Repository that is hosting the Source Code**
+- { That Branch should have the **src** folder, the **pom.xml** File, and the **Jenkinsfile** all together in that Repository.}
+- Now, inject another File called **index.jsp** file.
+So, inside that Directory, do
+  - ***vi index.jsp***
+  - Paste this content in there at the tail end
+  - **<h1> Happy Learning. </h1>
+  - Now, save and quite ***:wq!***

+- Now, commit it to the remote Repository.
+So do
+  - ***git add .***
+  - ***git commit -m "changed the index file"***
+  - ***git push origin main***

+- **As soon as the changes get pushed to the Application Source Code Repository, Our Jenkins CI Job get triggered automatically, and the CI Build job starts immediately.
+(See the Jenkins CI Job Dashboard)**
+  - **NOW, THE C.I JOB HAS BEEN COMPLETED SUCCESFULLY** --

+- Lets now proceed to the CD Jenkins Job Dasboard.
+- **As soon as the CI Job gets completed, it also triggers the CI Job automatically and its own Build too get started immediately.
+(Go to the other tab of the CD jENKINS job and see it as its happening**

+- --------- **Now, go to DockerHub and Refresh** -------------------
+- You will see that, the image "**ashfague9x/register-app-pipeline**" has just been pushed there.
+- Click on that image name.
+You will see that it has a "**Latest**" Tag which is **1.0.0-8** (Note the "**8** here as it is the latest Build # which is showing on the Build Jenkins DASHBOARD beside the build.
+- The previous one is **1.0.0-7**

+- ---------- **Now, go to the gitOps Repository and Refresh as well** ----------------------
+- Click on the "**deployment.yaml**" File
+- You will see that the image in this yaml Manifest File has been automatically updated to the latest tag with "**8**" at the end

+- ---------- **Now, go to Argo CD DASHBOARD and Refresh as well** --------------------------
+- Then in the box or page, click on the name "**vitualtechbox-eks-cluster**"
+- Destination: **virtualtechbox-eks-cluster**               {click on this name, - which is the app}
+- Then click above on "APP DETAILS"
+- Scroll down to image.
+You will see the image there carrying **1.0.0-8**
+- So the App is using the "Latest Release", which is the **"8"** Release.

+- ----------- **Now, click on the Pod** ---------------
+- You will see also that the Pod there has been automatically updated to the latest Release ("Which is **8**")

+-  ---------- **Now, go to the Application Brouser and Refresh as well** ---------------------
+-  You will see that
+-  "**Happy Learning**" comes up as the latest changes by the Latest Release.

+# (ii) ------------ Second Test --------------
+- We want to test it again one more time.
+So
+- Still go to the Terminal or Local terminal of the Application Source Code and
+- Open again  the **index.jsp** file
+- Then under it, add this there
+- **<h1> Happy Learning.
+See You Again. </h1>**
+- Now, save the File and quite ***:wq!***

+- Now, commit it to the remote Repository.
+So do
+  - ***git add .***
+  - ***git commit -m "Display message changed on the main page"***
+  - ***git push origin main***

+- --------------------- **Now, go to the CI Job of the Jenkins DASHBOARD tap and Refresh** -------------------------
+- You will see that the **Build #9** has been automatically triggered and it goes into effect immediately upon the push to the Git Repository.
+- CI Job completed succesfully
+- Now, go to the CD part

+- -------------------- **Now, go to the CD Job of the Jenkins DASHBOARD tap and refresh** ------------------------
+- You will also see that it has been automatically triggered, upon the trigger of the CI Job.
+- And its own Build has automatically started as well.
+- CD Job also completed Succesfully

+-  ------------------ **Now, go to DockerHub and Refresh again** ------------------------------------------------
+-  You will see the image that has just been pushed there.
+Click on that image
+-  You will see that the "TAG **1.0.0-9** has been added

+-  ------------------ **Now, go to ArgoCD DASHBOARD again and Refresh** ------------------------------------------
+- Now, in the box or page, click on the name "**vitualtechbox-eks-cluster**"
+- Destination: **virtualtechbox-eks-cluster**               {click on this name, - which is the app}
+- Then click above on "APP DETAILS"
+- Scroll down to 'IMAGES'.
+You will see that, the latest image there has been automatically  updated carrying **1.0.0-9**
+- So the App is using the "Latest Release", now which is the **"9"** Release.

+- -------------------- **Now, click on Pod** ----------------------------------
+- You will see the changes appear there as well as
+- **Happy Learning.
+See You Again**